+- A quiet room for patients extremely sensitive to light and sound.
+With low lighting, this room is designed to help calm patients who are quickly overstimulated.
 A comfortable, padded floor allows the provider and patient to get acquainted on the floor if necessary.
 This room can also be accessed from the hallway to avoid any anxiety triggers that might arise from passing through our main reception area.
 This room can also be utilized for those requiring care in a bed or stretcher.

+- A six-chair open bay, a design in which several dental chairs are arranged together in one large area with privacy separation for all patients.
+The advantage of this layout is the large, spacious area for those receiving care.
 Each chair in the open bay is equipped with digital radiology and nitrous oxide, a type of inhalation sedative that relaxes the patient without putting them to sleep.
 Our team will include student dentists, hygienists, registered dieticians, and of course, dental faculty members skilled at delivering care to patients with all types of needs.
 Our oral health navigators, who are specially trained in connecting patients with services, will facilitate scheduling and follow-up with patients.

 - Six closed operatories for patients preferring maximal privacy during their visit.
 These rooms feature sliding doors for easy navigation, adjustable lighting, and blackout shades, and are all equipped to deliver nitrous oxide as needed.

-- Hover chair rooms for patients who are not ambulatory.
-Three rooms will feature special hover chairs that can glide across the floor with a simple push, unlike a typical dental chair, which can be difficult to move.
+- Hover chair rooms, for patients who are not ambulatory.
+Three rooms will feature special hover chairs that can glide across the floor with a simple push, unlike a typical dental chair which can be difficult to move.
 Hydraulic movement allows the hover chairs to be moved with ease so that patients can be treated while on their stretcher or wheelchair.

 - Consultation rooms, where dentists meet with patients around a table to discuss their needs, as opposed to in a dental chair, either pre-session or as a follow-up.
 These rooms are large enough to accommodate both individuals in wheelchairs and multiple caregivers.
 Consult rooms are utilized to determine the accommodations required to provide for a patient’s oral health needs.
-We seek to solve the most critical oral health needs through research in our Innovation Laboratory.

 - Colgate Innovation Laboratory, which develops self-care products such as toothbrushes with special grips, automatic flossers, and “smart” products that connect with users’ cell phones.
 With the patient’s permission, we occasionally observe patient sessions to better inform our innovation initiatives.
+We seek to solve the most critical oral health needs through research in our Innovation Laboratory.

-If you’re seeking a special needs dentist, our Personalized Care Suite is designed to meet a wide range of needs.
-And, we are always looking for ways to improve how we deliver care to patients.
-As a dental school, we offer highly affordable fees to patients and accept direct payments from most dental insurance plans, including Medicaid.
+If you’re seeking a dentist for adults with special needs or a dentist for adults with disabilities, our Personalized Care Suite is designed to meet a wide range of needs.

+We are always looking for ways to improve how we deliver care to patients.
+As a dental school, we offer highly affordable rates to patients and accept direct payments from most dental insurance plans, including Medicaid.
 Penn Dental Medicine can also work with you to develop payment financing plans as needed.